 Fred VanVleet Injury: Ruled out Wednesday

-VanVleet (ankle) has been ruled out for Wednesday's game against the Jazz, Kelly Iko of The Athletic reports.
+VanVleet (ankle) has been ruled out for Wednesday's game against the Clippers, Brett Siegel of ClutchPoints.com reports.

-VanVleet has been struggling from a scoring perspective over the last few games.
-However, it appears he's been dealing with ankle soreness, which might be something he'll have to play through the rest of the season.
-The veteran guard is averaging 14.3 points, 3.9 rebounds, 5.6 assists and 1.6 steals per game, shooting 37.9 percent from the floor and 34.5 percent from beyond the arc.
+VanVleet is one of many Rockets players who won't see the floor Wednesday in Los Angeles, with Houston now seemingly resting their star players until the NBA playoffs get underway.
+Houston will likely turn to Aaron Holiday and Reed Sheppard to help pick up the slack in the backcourt, with Amen Thompson (rest) also ruled out for this game.

 Win Your League With RotoWire!